 In most historic African cultures, art was not created simply for art’s sake, but as part of a larger ceremonial whole.
 Even in otherwise utilitarian objects, religious beliefs and cultural ideals find artistic expression.
 The works particularly created for a ritual context, however, never functioned alone or as static pieces.
 They were intended to be seen in motion; worn, handled, or carried; and usually accompanied by music and dancing.

-We encourage you to discover Africa’s rich cultural diversity as you explore our collection.
+We encourage you to discover Africa’s rich cultural diversity as you explore our collection, both online and in person.